 All backtests include realistic transaction cost modeling.
 Costs are not set to zero — they are deducted from portfolio returns at every rebalance.

 • Stress-adjusted slippage: During periods of elevated volatility, spreads widen and execution quality degrades.
 Our engine dynamically scales transaction costs by up to 3× the base rate when recent 20-day realized volatility exceeds the baseline (~16% annualized).
-This means backtests already account for the higher friction you would experience during market stress (e.g., March 2020, Q4 2018).
+Backtests already account for the higher friction you would experience during market stress (e.g., March 2020, Q4 2018).

 • Turnover tracking: Every backtest reports total transaction costs, annual turnover, and average trades per year in the Summary Statistics panel.
-You can evaluate friction impact directly.
+Friction impact is directly auditable.

-• What is not included: Taxes, margin costs, fund expense ratios (already reflected in ETF NAV), and behavioral factors (delayed rebalancing, panic selling) are not modeled.
-These vary by investor and jurisdiction.
+• What is not included: Margin costs, fund expense ratios (already reflected in ETF NAV), and behavioural factors (delayed rebalancing, panic selling) are not modeled.
+These vary by investor and brokerage.

-• Selection transparency: We deliberately select well-known, publicly documented strategies rather than cherry-picking private or unpublished ones.
-This introduces a form of selection bias — we are showing strategies that gained attention, which may correlate with strong historical performance.
+• Selection transparency.
+The catalog contains well-known, publicly documented strategies.
+This is a form of selection bias — we are showing strategies that gained attention, which may correlate with strong historical performance.
+We try to offset it by publishing the rejection log, which documents strategies we implemented but do not endorse.

 Many ETFs have limited history.
 To produce longer backtests, we use proxy data for periods before an ETF existed: